-- 8.6.1 The Energy Savings for an Implementation may be calculated using Method 2, provided that: - (a) the consumption of all energy sources for the Site is independent of output; and - (b) the Electricity Baseline is calculated using data from periods immediately preceding the Implementation Date, to a maximum duration of 5 years, and excluding any periods that are not representative of long term Site consumption due to factors including plant shutdown or major maintenance.
-Where this is not possible, due to data unavailability or other reasons, a baseline may be set using other periods acceptable to the Scheme Administrator. - 8.6.2 The Implementation Date is the earlier of the start date of the first Measurement Period or the date on which the reduction of electricity consumption commenced due to the Implementation. - 8.6.3 The Energy Saver is the person who is liable (contractually or otherwise) to pay for the electricity consumption at the Site at the Implementation Date. - 8.6.4 For the purposes of section 131 of the Act, Energy Savings calculated under this clause 8.6 are taken to have occurred on the last date of the Measurement Period.
+- 8.6.1 The Energy Savings for an Implementation may be calculated using Method 2, provided that: - (a) the consumption of all energy sources for the Site is independent of output; and - (b) the Baseline is calculated using data from periods immediately preceding the Implementation Date, to a maximum duration of 5 years, and excluding any periods that are not representative of long term Site consumption due to factors including plant shutdown or major maintenance.
+Where this is not possible, due to data unavailability or other reasons, a baseline may be set using other periods acceptable to the Scheme Administrator. - (c) Electricity Savings and Gas Savings are calculated for Implementations that increase either electricity consumption or Gas consumption. - 8.6.2 The Implementation Date is the earlier of the start date of the first Measurement Period that occurs after the end of the last period T_b referred to in Method 2 or the date on which the reduction of energy consumption commenced due to the Implementation. - 8.6.3 The Energy Saver is the person who is liable (contractually or otherwise) to pay for the energy consumption at the Site at the Implementation Date. - 8.6.4 For the purposes of section 131 of the Act, Energy Savings calculated under this clause 8.6 are taken to have occurred on the last date of the Measurement Period.